St. Philip's Christian College: History

-St Philip's Christian College Port Stephens, established in 1995, has an enrolment of over 750 students from Year K to Year 12.
+St Philip's Christian College Port Stephens was established in 1995.
 In 1997, an alternative school for students at risk or autism spectrum disorder (Years 7–10) named DALE (Dynamic Alternate Learning Environment) was established.

 In October 1997 the college acquired Narnia Preschool.
 There are now six Narnia Christian Preschool and Early Childhood centres, most catering for children from 0 to 5 years.

+In 1997 DALE (Dynamic Alternative Learning Environment) School began with the Young Mothers Program being established in 2000.

 In 2001, the Waratah campus was restructured into a Junior School (K-4), Middle School (5–8) and Senior School (9–12).

 In 2005, the college acquired Cessnock Christian School which was renamed to St Philip's Christian College Cessnock.
-The Cessnock school now has over 1000 students and is situated on a 100-acre site at Nulkaba near the Earnest Hill Vineyards.
+The Cessnock school is situated on a 100-acre site at Nulkaba near the Earnest Hill Vineyards.

 In 2007 Gosford Christian College on the Central Coast suburb of Narara was acquired.
-Renamed St Philip's Christian College Gosford, it has over 600 students ranging from Kindergarten to Year 12.
+Renamed St Philip's Christian College Gosford as the fifth St Philip's School.

-St Philip's Christian College has international links with schools in Malawi, Hong Kong and other parts of Asia.

-Across all campuses students can access a range of academic, leadership, sporting and community opportunities.
 St Philip's Christian College students regularly participate in competitions such as The Da Vinci Decathlon, the NSW Combined Independent School Sports events and the APSMO Mathematics Games.
 Students also participate in community service projects.
-Students have annual year based camps which generally focus on outdoor education and team building exercises.
-Graduating Year 12 students can participate in an 'alternative schoolies week' in Vanuatu.
+Students have annual camps which generally focus on outdoor education and team building exercises.

-St Philip's Christian College Waratah (Newcastle) is considered one of the best creative arts schools in the region, with their biennial musicals renowned for their high quality.
 The 2017 Newcastle St Philip's Christian College staging of the musical Mary Poppins, collected five CONDA awards, among them Best Musical Production, Director (Musical), and Best Ensemble Acting.
-The show, staged in Newcastle's Civic Theatre, was praised by the judges as “boundlessly colourful and exceptionally realised”, with “spirited performances” and “impressive production details”.
+The show, staged in Newcastle Civic Theatre, was praised by the judges as "boundlessly colourful and exceptionally realised", with "spirited performances" and "impressive production details".

-The largest community event of the Cessnock school is the Spring Fair held every September.

 The St Philip's group of schools is governed by St Philip's Christian Education Foundation in Newcastle, NSW, Australia.